aeon0/d4lf/README.md

 ## Features

 - Filter items in inventory and stash
-- Filter by item type and item power
+- Filter by item type, item power and greater affix count
 - Filter by affix and their values
 - Filter uniques by their affix and aspect values
-- Filter by aspects
 - Filter sigils by blacklisting and whitelisting locations and affixes
 - Supported resolutions are all aspect ratios between 16:10 and 21:9